OS-Guild/monitored/README.md

     level?: 'info' | 'debug'; //which log level to write (debug is the default) logAsError?: boolean; //enables to write error log in case the global `logErrorsAsWarnings` is on logErrorAsInfo?: boolean //enables to write the error as info log
-    shouldMonitorError: e => boolean //determines if error should be monitored and logged, defaults to true
+    shouldMonitorError: e => boolean // define the conditions of reporting and logging an error, defaults to true
-    shouldMonitorSuccess: (r: T) => boolean //determines if success result should be monitored and logged, defaults to true tags?: Record<string, string>; //add more information/labels to metrics isResultFound?: (r: Awaited<T>) => boolean; // predicate, define the conditions of reporting wether a result was empty or not
+    shouldMonitorSuccess: (r: T) => boolean // define the conditions of reporting and logging wether a result was successful or not, defaults to true tags?: Record<string, string>; //add more information/labels to metrics shouldMonitorResultFound?: (r: Awaited<T>) => boolean; // define the conditions of reporting wether a result was found or not, defaults to false
 };
 ```